plone/documentation/docs/install/containers/examples/traefik-volto-plone-varnish.md

     depends_on:
       - db
 #   If the Docker container is run with a UID other than the UID which owns the local file system persistent storage,
-#   explicitly make the container run with the correct uid, for example  user: 1000:1000
+#   explicitly make the container run with the correct UID.
+For example, `user: 1000:1000`.
 #   In that case make sure also the 'db' service gets the same 'user: 1000:1000' configuration,
 #   as they both need access to the filesystem